chanstev/labs/project/CONTEXT.md

 ## Maintenance
 - Projects and thoughts are maintained using Markdown files, simplifying content management and allowing for rich content directly in the files.
 - The website is designed to be easily maintainable with minimal manual updates required.
+- All content updates must be made in the `docs/` directory to ensure they are published to GitHub Pages.

 ## Future Plans
 - Continue to add new projects and thoughts as they are developed.